What does it mean to dream about animals? (Dream interpretation animals)

 Dreams of animals can also be a reminder that we have more “primitive” layers of our psyche, perhaps closely associated with aggression (e.g. a bear), the ability to “attack fast” (such as a shark) – or maybe not so primitive; common sense (typically associated with a fox).

 Further to this, in dream interpretation it is important to look at the nature of the animal of your dreams; what do you usually associate with this animal?
 And do you recognize such sides/characteristics in yourself?
 As an inspiration, there are many ideas on what the different animals in dreams represent.
 Have you dreamt about animals?
-You can write in the comment box – I’ll be happy to give my feedback on your animal dream.
+Feel free to write it in the comment box.

 NOTE: Dreams are 100% individual, and when you dream about animals, it’s almost certainly about something else for you than it is for your friend, who also dreamt about animals.
 Dream interpretation/dream analysis is sometimes a difficult art, and a particular interpretation of a dream is only correct if you feel “affected” by it.
 Therefore, it is not certain that the above mentioned interpretations are relevant to you.